sbt/sbt-git/README.md

     addSbtPlugin("com.jsuereth", "sbt-git-plugin", "0.2")

+Note - in SBT 0.11.*, the above line is spelled:

+    addSbtPlugin("com.jsuereth" % "sbt-git-plugin" % "0.2")

 ### Using JGit ###

 If you do not have git installed and available on your path (e.g. you use windows), make sure your `git.sbt` or `~/.sbt/git.sbt` file looks like this: